itssamuelrowe/zen-website/content/docs/conditional-statements.md

         statement4
 ```

-Remember, you construct a *nested if statement* with regular *if statements*.
+Remember, you construct a nested if statement with regular if statements.
-So, you don't have to use *if statements* under both the clauses
+So, you do not have to use if statements under both the clauses
-if you don't have to.
-Again, all the *else clauses* are optional.
+if you do not have to.
+Again, all the else clauses are optional.

-+++
-title = "Using If-Else-If Ladders"
-+++
+## Using If-Else-If Ladders

 A common programming construct based on a sequence if statements is the if-else-if
 ladder.